f4exb/sdrangel/plugins/channel/demoddsd/readme.md

   - DMR/MOTOTRBO: ETSI two slot TDMA standard.
 MOTOTRBO is a popular implementation of this standard.
   - dPMR: Another ETSI standard at slower rate (2400 Baud / 6.25 kHz) and FDMA
   - D-Star: developed and promoted by Icom for Amateur Radio customers.
+  - Yaesu System Fusion (YSF): developed and promoted by Yaesu for Amateur Radio customers.
+Voice full rate with DV serial devices is not supported

 It can only detect the following standards (no data, no voice):

-  - Yaesu System Fusion (YSF): developed and promoted by Yaesu for Amateur Radio customers.
   - NXDN: A joint Icom (IDAS) and Kenwood (Nexedge) standard with 2400 and 4800 Baud versions.

 The modulation and standard is automatically detected and switched depending on the Baud rate chosen.